nevanscott/uxui0120/_meetings/group-crits-feature.md

 day: 14
 ---

-We'll gather in groups for a crit session that will last around 45 minutes.
+We'll gather in groups for a crit session.
 The objective of this session is to open ourselves to feedback from another point of view and to practice our own skills giving feedback.

 What to bring